FirasLatrech/todoList/README.md

   ### Performance

      - Minimize Http requests, duplicated calls

+    - Minimize Component Renders: Optimize your components to render only when necessary :
-    - Forbid Refreshing the whole page for a small change => Loading only the necessary resources on-demand
+      Loading only the necessary resources on-demand

-    - Lazy loading
+    - Lazy Loading: Utilize React.lazy and Suspense to lazily load components that are not immediately required.
+This can improve the perceived performance of your application by deferring the loading of non-essential components until they are needed.

+    - Memoization: Use memoization techniques, such as useMemo or useCallback, to memoize expensive calculations or function references.
+This can prevent unnecessary recalculations and improve the performance of your components.

     - Using appropriate image formats (e.g., SVG, WebP)

-    -

   ### Testing